27 Oregon Waterfall Hikes That’ll Leave You Gobsmacked!

 Elevation Gain: 557 ft

-The falls themselves are awe-inspiring, so much so that they are considered one of the top tourist attractions in Oregon, so you want to go early to have it anywhere near to yourself.
+The falls themselves are awe-inspiring, so much so that they are considered one of the top things to do in Oregon, so you want to go early to avoid massive crowds.

 Most of the trail is up a slight incline, but only a gentle one, and you will traverse a path through pine and spruce forest, catching glimpses of the river along the way.